Track tigers, chase light, and sharpen your eye with expert photographers guiding the way.

 Stay: The Trident

-Highlights: Agra Fort and the Taj Mahal
+Highlights: Agra Fort, the Taj Mahal

-Once the heart of the Mughal Empire, Agra is home to some of India’s finest architectural legacies, including Agra Fort — a vast riverside complex that once housed emperors and their courts.
+Agra is home to some of India’s finest architectural legacies, including Agra Fort — a vast riverside complex that once housed emperors and their courts.
 Choose to head to Mehtab Bagh for golden-hour views of the Taj Mahal from across the Yamuna River, perfectly aligned for sunset compositions and soft reflections.

-Stay: Roseate House (day room)
+Stay: Departure day: Roseate House (day room)

 Highlights: Sunrise photography session at the Taj Mahal